scifihpc/scibuilder-actions/README.md

   or `intel-oneapi-compilers@2023.1.0`) to install before installing rest of the environment.
 Whitespace delimited list.
 Must have equal length to `compiler-names`
-- `customizations`: Optional customizations file to spack environments.
+- `env-vars`: Optional environment variables set during build process (e.g. `SPACK_CUSTOMIZATIONS=./rocky9.yaml`).
+Can be used to include branch / site specific customizations to spack environments.
-  See customizations section for more information.

 ### Use in workflow